engrBassel/dotted-loader/README.md

-# dotted-loader
+# Dotted Loader
-This repo is an application of dotted loader
+- This repo is an application of a dotted loader